Nat’s What I Reckon

 Nat has been open about his battle with anxiety and depression – including thoughtfully reviewing mental health for an ‘Is It Sh*t?’ segment on his channel.
 He was an ambassador for The Big Anxiety Festival, again using his platform to destigmatise the experience by encouraging conversation and using his wit to give fellow sufferers a laugh.

 In 2020 Nat branched out into fully-fledged live shows, performing everything from stand-up comedy to online creator film events.
-His debut live tour On Purpose (currently on hold due to COVID-19 restrictions) is a multi-media extravaganza – with audience participation, video and even an anxiety game show.
-His honest, forthright and sometimes touching style has earned Nat a strong and engaged social media community, who eagerly snapped up tickets to experience Nat’s live show – selling out and adding shows to the tour before the country was virtually locked down.
+His debut live tour On Purpose is a multi-media extravaganza – with audience participation, video and even an anxiety game show.
+His honest, forthright and sometimes touching style has earned Nat a strong and engaged social media community, who eagerly snapped up tickets to experience Nat’s live show – selling out and adding shows to the tour before the country was virtually locked down due to COVID-19 restrictions.
+When rescheduled dates were announced, with a whopping fourteen dates added to the existing ten, the entire tour completely sold out within 24 hours.

 A silver lining on the coronavirus cloud emerged when in response to the craziness he was seeing, Nat declared war against processed food.
 After observing that pasta jar-sauce shelves had been picked clean by hoarders but fresh produce sections were full and untouched, Nat launched a no-nonsense instructional video on one of his tried and true pasta sauce recipes.
 With his classic, sweary style and signature cheery spin and whistle the clip immediately went to a new level of viral for Nat.
 This new pivot for the channel has seen Nat’s audience expand rapidly, winning him A-List fans including Dave Grohl and Yael Stone, and most importantly successfully getting people back into cooking fresh produce and away from packaged meals!